agnescameron/voice-cloning-fork/README.md

 ### Pretrained models
 Download the latest [here](https://github.com/CorentinJ/Real-Time-Voice-Cloning/wiki/Pretrained-models).
 These follow the same file structure as the repository: so, copy `saved_models` in the folder `encoder` into the folder `encoder` in the repo, etc.

+### Output
+I added an 'output' line to the vocoder.
+This will dump files in `output_files`, named with the unix timestamp and the parent directory.

 ### Toolbox
 To run the toolbox on a mac, do